Baptist Baptism (2022)

-In this paper I shall explore the Baptist understanding and practice of (believer’s) baptism in water (full immersion) by considering its historical context and the principles of practice that have been established.
-I will briefly consider the Baptist roots from the seventeenth century onwards and attempt to distinguish between principles of baptism and methodologies of baptism.
+In this paper I shall explore what is generally accepted to be the Baptist understanding and practice of baptism in water.
+I will consider its historical context, and the principles of baptism practice that have long been established.
+I will also briefly consider the Baptist roots from the seventeenth century onwards, and attempt to distinguish between principles of baptism and methodologies of baptism.

 Methodologies in believer’s baptism have also been long debated by Baptists, and issues of practice such as using salt or oil, black or white robe or no robe at all, baptised once or three times, (etc) simply “burdened mediæval polemics” according to Hiscox, but these issues may understandably not be of primary importance to us today.
 Around 1640, however, debate arose over ‘the correct mode or technique of baptism’ and such debate has been around ever since.